 You see, the mind can be like a microcosm of the traffic flow.
 This rest begins with neither ignoring nor suppressing what comes to mind.
 The negative things tend to the hardest.
-They can be like the emergency vehicle sounding an alarm, they are not to be ignored or suppressed.
-But this does not persist on forever.
-When the vehicle has passed, the alarm goes away too.
+They can be like the emergency vehicle sounding an alarm – not to be ignored or suppressed.
+But this does not persist forever.
+When the vehicle passes, the alarm goes away too.

-There is a lifetime to all things.
-Imagine you are on your way home from work.
+All things have a lifetime.
+Imagine going home from work.
 When you arrive home, you (or your car) cease to be a part of the traffic.
 This goes with the things that come to (your) mind.
-A step of the resting is analogous to be part of the traffic, be it as a pedestrian, a vehicle and whatnot.
+A step of the resting is analogous to being part of the traffic, be it as a pedestrian, a vehicle or whatnot.

-The resting is not the be all and end all.
-But there is an action associated so it is not merely a moral discussion on right and wrong.
+The resting is not the be-all and end-all.
+But there is an associated action so it is not merely a moral discussion of right and wrong.
 In action, one has to be engaged with the situation where expediency/convenience matters.
-E.g., would you rather drive or take the bus?
+For example, would you rather drive or take the subway?
 What if there is a major construction and perhaps walking twenty minutes to the subway isn’t so bad anymore?

 In Chinese, a practitioner is 行人.
 Taken literally, it can be construed as a pedestrian or a traveller.

 This is a grossly simplified take on expediency.
-I have not explicitly touched on wisdom much here.
+I have not touched on wisdom here.
 That is a discussion for later.
 Until then, safe travels.

 The case of Angulimala comes to mind.
 His name is literally “finger necklace” in Pali and is an important figure in the history of Buddhism.
 Known to be a ruthless killer, he reformed to become a Buddhist practitioner after meeting Buddha.